Create the Native Menu Bar of Mac Apps with Flutter

 • arrangeWindowsInFront

-Flutter 3.0 defines only macOS-specific menu items, not for other platforms.
+Flutter 3.0 only defines macOS-specific menu items.

 Sample Code